 Psychology majors at Mount St. Joseph University investigate human behavior and mental processes in a discipline that employers value.

-The major focuses on the theories, research techniques, and applications of the scientific study of human behavior and mental processes.
-We emphasize development of critical thinking and research skills.
+The psychology program provides excellent preparation for careers in mental health, child development, psychological research, human resources, education and more.
+This major is also a strong choice for students who plan to pursue graduate school in psychology or related fields, such as law, social work or physical therapy.
+The major focuses on the theories, research techniques, and applications of the scientific study of human behavior and mental processes, as we emphasize development of critical thinking and research skills.

 Gain valuable experience and earn money with the Mount’s extensive cooperative education program.
 Co-op placements have included:

 - Assisting with group counseling in community mental health agencies

 - Providing education and support to children with developmental disabilities.

 Students can also collaborate with faculty on research projects to design and conduct their own research project, in which they can present at a professional psychology conference.
 Through this, they can meet researchers from across the country and the world.

 Stay up to date with the most recent psychology program news and events; visit the department of psychology page.